starburst997/jd/README.md

 - Auto-installs via npm
 - Falls back to local installation if global fails

+**kubectl** - For `jd pg` command

+- Required for Kubernetes port-forwarding
+- Must be configured with access to your cluster

 **mac-cleanup** - For `jd cleanup` command (macOS only)